keboola/component-generic/README.md

 See [example 009](https://bitbucket.org/kds_consulting_team/kds-team.wr-generic/src/master/docs/examples/009-simple-json-request-parameters/)

+### Timeout

+Optional parameter which allows you to define maximum timeout for each request.
+For more information, refer to [requests docs](https://requests.readthedocs.io/en/stable/user/advanced/#timeouts).

 ## Request Content

 Defines how to process the input and how the sent content should look like.